jacmos3/TravelerLoot/README.md

 ## PRIORITY FOR ELIGIBLE LOOT PROJECT OWNERS

-The owners of whitelisted Loot projects have the **elegibility** to mint a Traveler Loot in special edition **Guild NFT**, opening the doors for other possible future airdrops or advantages.
+The holders of whitelisted Loot projects have the **eligibility** to mint a Traveler Loot in special edition **Guild NFT**, opening the doors for other possible future airdrops or advantages.
 The qualification for the Loot projects is based on a whitelisting process.
 Projects can enter the whitelist in three different ways:
 By yourself: